The area of straw bourrelet hat making is rather a mystery.

 This little 8 inch tall toy doll with a rattle was made by Theroude,circa 1855.

 To our knowledge, the most recent country to produce straw bourrelet hats is Spain.
 In Spain they are called chichonera, or helmets.
 In Catalonia, where doll sized straw bourrelet hats are produced today they are called Caps Cop.
-The below image is an example of a Caps Cop.
+Their method of straw is called Gorres De Cop, The Straw Shop presents the below image as an example of a Caps Cop:

 Straw bourrelet hats are now quite collectable in the doll market.
 The Straw Shop is again grateful to the many images from Theriault’s.com.